NREL/fpeam/README.md

 Explore parallelization options for running MOVES to reduce total runtime and allow results to be calculated for all relevant FIPS.

-# Router Module
+# Router Engine

-The Router module is used within the MOVES module to obtain the routes taken by feedstock transportation vehicles and calculate the vehicle miles traveled by FIPS over each route.
+The Router engine is used within the MOVES module to obtain the routes taken by feedstock transportation vehicles and calculate the vehicle miles traveled by FIPS over each route.
 This information is used with the emission factors obtained from MOVES to calculate emissions within each FIPS where biomass is produced, transported and delivered.
 Due to MOVES' long run time, emission factors are not obtained for every FIPS through which biomass is transported; however, this functionality can be added in the future if there is demand.
-Because the Router module is only used internally to FPEAM, there are no user options for running the router and there is no config file for the Router module.
+Because the Router engine is only used internally to FPEAM, there are no user options for running the router and there is no config file for the Router.

-Currently the Router module uses a graph of all known, publicly accessible roads in the contiguous U.S., obtained from the [Global Roads Open Access Data Sets](http://sedac.ciesin.columbia.edu/data/set/groads-global-roads-open-access-v1) (gROADS) v1.
+Currently the Router uses a graph of all known, publicly accessible roads in the contiguous U.S., obtained from the [Global Roads Open Access Data Sets](http://sedac.ciesin.columbia.edu/data/set/groads-global-roads-open-access-v1) (gROADS) v1.
 This graph does not contain transportation pathways such as rivers, canals and train tracks, and therefore limits the transportation modes that can be used in FPEAM to on-road vehicles such as trucks.
 Future FPEAM development will expand the available routes to include multiple route types and transportation modes.
 Dijkstra's algorithm is applied to find the shortest path from the biomass production region to the destination region (both mapped to FIPS as discussed previously), and the shortest path is used to obtain a list of FIPS through which the biomass is transported as well as the vehicle miles traveled within each FIPS.

 # NONROAD Module